dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 ```

 Now our board renders again nicely, we display a footer with a right aligned `level` display and we kept each of our
-render function to their respective areas of concerns.
+render functions to their respective areas of concerns.
 Now let's stop the player from eating everything on the board.

 ## A Hungry Hungry Player

-Right now when we move around the board we just overwrite anything in our path with `Tile::Empty` which isn't right.
+Right now, when we move around the board, we just overwrite anything in our path with `Tile::Empty` which isn't right.
 Ideally we need to push blocks and stop at static blocks.
 So what does our advance method look like right now?